 In our WooCommerce guide for beginners, we have discussed everything from beginning to end.
 We’ll try to limit this post around the initial WooCommerce setup so that users can get the right start.

-After configuring the store, you shouldn’t be perplexed on how to promote your online store.
+After configuring the store, you shouldn’t be perplexed about how to promote your online store.
 That’s why marketing tips for WooCommerce will help you big time and you must feel confident after learning the secret sauce.

-How to Start a WooCommerce Store
+How to start a WooCommerce store

 You have to install WooCommerce first on your website.
 To do that you can download the plugin from WP repository and then upload it to your website.
 But this is a lengthy process.
 We’ll show you an even shorter method to get started easily.

 Right from your WordPress dashboard, you can install the plugin and start building the store.
 Go to your dashboard and click Add New from Plugins (as seen below).

 Write WooCommerce in the search box and you can see the plugin appears on top.
 Click the Install Now button and it will start getting installed.